MuTalKing/TestTodoProject/README.md

-# TodoApp Test Project
+# Test Todo Project

 ## Overview

-Welcome to the TodoApp Project!
-This application is built using a modern tech stack to efficiently manage tasks.
+Welcome to the Test Todo Project!
 Here’s a quick overview of the technologies used in this project:

 - Kotlin: 2.0.10
 - Java: 21